linthtml/linthtml/README.md

 > An unofficial html5 linter and validator.

+LintHTML is a fork of [htmllint](https://github.com/htmllint/htmllint) with an integrated CLI, all htmllint's rules can be used with LintHTML.
+The migration from htmllint to LintHTML is easy, just follow this [guide](htmllint-migration).
 <!-- _LintHTML uses [htmlparser2](https://www.npmjs.com/package/htmlparser2) to parse your html._ -->

 ## Installation and Usage